 - any ongoing care or medical treatment they need.

-The person you’re caring for may want to consider putting in place powers of attorney so you can help them make certain decisions, such as financial decisions, or make them on their behalf in the future if they are unable to do so.
-For more information, see our factsheet Managing my affairs if I become ill.
+The person you’re caring for may want to consider putting in place powers of attorney.
+This would mean you can help them make certain decisions, such as financial decisions, or make them on their behalf in the future if they are unable to do so.
+For more information, read our factsheet Managing my affairs if I become ill.